civol/HDLRuby/README.md

 ## Introduction

 This introduction gives a glimpse of the possibilities of the language.
-However, we do recommend consulting the section about the [high-level programming features](#high-level-programming-features) to have a more complete view of the advanced possibilities of this language.

 At first glance, HDLRuby appears like any other HDL (like Verilog HDL or VHDL), for instance, the following code describes a simple D-FF: